|

 Ferries to Samos usually leave the port of Piraeus at about 4-5pm and arrive at the island around 7am.

-The cheapest hire car we could find on Samos in mid 2004 was a four seat Subaru Vivio asking US$51 per day, or US$327 over seven days... i.e. hire cars aren't cheap.
+There are about a dozen car hire firms on Samos.
+The cheapest hire car on Samos in 2011 was a four seat Chevrolet Matiz or similar asking 44 euros per day, or 145 euros over seven days… i.e. hire cars are fairly cheap.

 Samos covers 476 square kilometres and has a 159 kilometre coastline of sandy and pebbly beaches.